xbst/Random-PCBs/PT100-Adapter/README.md

 These boards are for adapting various MAX31865 boards to a stepstick format.
-You can use them with any MCU that supports SPI steppers and has an empty step stick slot.
+You can use them with any board that supports SPI steppers and has an empty step stick slot.
 <br>
 <br>Modules Supported:
 <br>[China](https://s.click.aliexpress.com/e/_d8RU9jb)